Intersection theory and Chern classes on normal varieties

 where on the left hand side we have Mumford's pullback.
 But by Theorem \ref{c_1-full-sheaves} there are only finitely many possibilities for $c_1 (f_x, f^{[*]} \cO_X (-mD))$, so by $\ZZ$-linearity of Mumford's pullback we have

-This shows that in the surface case de Fernex--Hacon pullback of Weil divisors defined in \cite[Definition 2.9]{dFH} coincides with Mumford's pullback.
+This shows that, in the surface case, the de Fernex--Hacon pullback of Weil divisors defined in \cite[Definition 2.9]{dFH} coincides with Mumford's pullback.
 In the characteristic zero case this fact was known (see \cite[Section 2]{BdFF}).

-In higher dimensions (in characteristic $0$) the de Fernex--Hacon pullback satisfies $f^*(-D)\ne -f^*D$, so it is not useful for defining intersection form on $X$.
+In higher dimensions (even in characteristic $0$) the de Fernex--Hacon pullback satisfies $f^*(-D)\ne -f^*D$, so it is not useful for defining intersection form on $X$.
 If one wants to get pullback of Weil divisors similar to Mumford's rational pullback, one needs to consider only very special morphisms (see \cite{Sc}).
 One can also consider a partial (Mumford's) pullback

 where $a(E)$ is the coefficient of $E$ in the de Fernex--Hacon pullback $f^*D$, and the sum is taken over all prime divisors $E$ on $\tilde X$ with centers of codimension $1$ or $2$.
-Cutting to the surface case and using the above surface case, we see that this coincides with Enokizono's construction of Mumford's pullback (see \cite[Appendix]{En}).
 Note that even if $X$ is smooth, the above pullback does not coincide with the usual pullback of Cartier divisors.
 However, this partial pullback can be used to define intersection of two Weil divisors with Cartier divisors.